Hraunhafnartangi and Þorgeirsdys - one of the Northernmost Spots on the Mainland of Iceland

 Stepping over an imaginary Arctic Circle

-Hraunhafnartangi lighthouse is a funky square lighthouse, which stands alone 19 meters tall.
+Hraunhafnartangi lighthouse is a beautiful square lighthouse, which stands alone 19 meters tall.
 It was moved in 1945 to Hraunhafnartangi spit from the other northernmost part of the mainland of Iceland, Rifstangi spit.

 We found a rope on the seashore and decided on making our own Arctic Circle on the northernmost parts of Hraunhafnartangi spit we could reach, and step over it to symbolize our accomplishment of standing so close to the Arctic Circle, which is located some 3 km further north.

-Sadly the hotel manager, Erlingur Thoroddsen, died in December 2015.
+Sadly the hotel manager, Erlingur Thoroddsen, passed away in December 2015.
 He was the instigator of the Arctic Henge above Raufarhöfn village, which has now become the biggest tourist attraction on Melrakkaslétta.
+Now Hotel Norðurljós is run by a man named Hólmsteinn.
+Do pay the hotel a visit.

 Þorgeirsdys Burial Mound is mentioned in the Saga of Sworn-Brothers (Fóstbræðrasaga), where one can read about the sleighing of Þorgeir Hávarsson.
 He defended himself bravely and killed 14 of his enemies.